 On the Drawing Boards

 We've been fans of long, lean, light weight power boats since ... well, forever.
 This is a concept that reached its zenith with the Wall Street commuter yachts of the 1920's and 30's.
 Once you've seen an 80 year-old Consolidated 66 slicing through a snotty chop at 20 knots with little fuss while you thump along at 8 knots mostly obscured by clouds of spray, you'll wonder why the commuters faded away.
 And it's not just the ride, those old boats made real speed on what would be tiny motors by today's standards.
 Nowadays they call that "green."
 It all makes you wonder why they don't make a comeback.
 Well, we think maybe they will, albeit for other purposes than riding to the office.
-Here's our initial take on a 81 x 16 cockpit cruiser with classic motor yacht lines.
+Here's our initial take on a pair of 81 x 16 cockpit cruisers with contemporary classic motor yacht lines, one with raised pilothouse and the other with a great room saloon/wheelhouse and an enormous aft deck.
 How does cruising 16 knots on 300 hp using 15 gallons per hour sound?
 Or a flank speed of 22 knots with a pair of 350 hp diesels?

 32' Bass Boat